 Money trees also thrive in some morning sun followed by afternoon shade, particularly in cooler climates, where the sun is not as strong.

 If the money tree does not have enough light the rate of growth slows down and eventually the leaves turn yellow and drop off (particularly the lower leaves)as the money tree tries to conserve energy.

 How to Revive a Money Tree with Yellow Leaves due to Lack of Light

 - Place your money tree in a room with bright indirect light or morning sun followed by afternoon shade.
 Some filtered light throughout the day is also a good way to replicate the money tree’s natural light conditions, as long as the sun is not too harsh.
 If you are in a hot and dry climate, bright indirect is ideal whereas in cooler climates with less light, the money tree prefers some morning sun with afternoon shade.

 - Mist the money tree to help it revive.
 If you have to move the money tree to a different room, to provide more light, mist the leaves generously with lukewarm water every other day.
 This helps to create a humid micro-climate that replicates the money tree’s tropical environment and should help to mitigate any shock from being moved suddenly.

-By recreating the natural light conditions of the money tree’s native environment with bright, indirect and misting the money tree regularly and watering properly, the money tree’s yellow leaves should show signs of recovering.
+By recreating the natural light conditions of the money tree’s native environment with bright, indirect, and misting the money tree regularly and watering properly, the money tree’s yellow leaves should show signs of recovery.

 Money Tree Leaves Turning Yellow and Falling Off in Winter